FlawlessNa/Legends/README.md

 # Royals-V2

-# Todo before all the rest below
-- [ ] Finish core refactoring of performance-improvements

 ## Bug Fixes (Current Branch)
 - [ ] Minimap handling between CheckStillInMap and InventoryManager
 - [ ] Cancellation of NPC Selling seems to be problematic because it has a return value